-Step Together is a early intervention helpline and online service to help you, if who know someone that may be headed down the path to violent extremism.
+Step Together is an early intervention helpline and online service to help you, if you know someone that may be headed down the path to violent extremism.

 This service has been developed to provide a safe space where people’s key support networks (family, friends and acquaintances), can find information and advice on the role they can play in helping someone avoid participation in ‘violent extremism’ – the act of trying to effect political or social change using violence.

 Step Together is funded by the NSW Government as an early intervention CVE service, as part of a $47 million package to fight violent extremism, with more than 240 community groups consulted on the purpose and design of the service.
 It is not a reporting service, we are here to offer information, advice and referrals.

 ‘Violent extremism’ refers to a person or group who justify or use fear, terror and violence to achieve ideological, political or social change.

 Violent extremism can come from any side of the political spectrum, any religion, race or other grouping.
 The key defining behaviour that makes this a problem for our society is the use of violence to pursue goals for change.